-After the passage of the North American Free Trade Agreement (NAFTA), the Mexican agricultural sector has been decimated by cheap exports from American agribusiness.
-Poverty has increased, the middle class has declined and people are literally dying in the desert trying to flee Mexico for the U.S. It is not only Mexico and other developing countries that have been hurt by these unfettered pro-corporate free-trade agreements.
-It's also the working families in the U.S., who are now engaged in a horrendous "race to the bottom."
-Despite an explosion of technology and a huge increase in worker productivity, poverty in America is increasing, the middle class is shrinking and the gap between the rich and the poor is growing wider.
-In the past six years, millions of good-paying jobs in the U.S. have been lost as companies continue to shut down here and move to China and other low-wage countries.
+In the twenty years since Congress passed and President Bill Clinton signed the first major free trade agreement – the North American Free Trade Agreement (NAFTA) – workers in the U.S. have been engaged in a horrendous "race to the bottom" with workers in low wage countries.
+Despite an explosion of technology and a huge increase in worker productivity here in the U.S., wages have been dropping, poverty is increasing and the gap between the rich and the poor is growing wider.
+Millions of good-paying jobs in the U.S. have been lost as companies continue to shut down here and move to Mexico, China and other low-wage countries.

 Mexico and many other developing countries have also been hurt by these pro-corporate free-trade agreements.
 For example, many of the factories that originally left the U.S. for Mexico have since moved on to other countries, leaving behind more poverty and in many cases, a fouled environment.
 Meanwhile, the Mexican agricultural sector has been decimated by years of cheap exports that have pulled the rug from under small family farmers.